 We reflected afterwards that Reza probably associates those words with being hugged, being held, and feeling safe.
 We say it to him over and over in that context of physically enveloping him in our arms and our safety and security.
 So when he was hanging there, terrified and needing to be hugged, held, and safe, he cried out “I love you!” as his plea.

 I cried a little.
-I wonder if he’s internalized the meaning of “I love you” at once especially literally in that Autistic way, and yet also somehow more truly than our other children ever did at that age.
+I wonder if he’s internalized the meaning of “I love you” both in that especially literal Autistic way, but also in its abstract sense.